phocks/devblog/content/2024-07-17-a-brief-interlude-into-gleam.md

 New projects can be made with `gleam new my_project`.

 Packages can be added with `gleam add`.
-Let's add gleam_otp with `gleam add gleam_otp`, which we'll use to spawn new tasks.
+Let's add [gleam_otp](https://hexdocs.pm/gleam_otp/ "Gleam Open Telecom Platform") with `gleam add gleam_otp`, which we'll use to spawn new tasks.
 It will now be an entry in your `gleam.toml` file, under `[dependencies]`

 ```
 gleam_otp = ">= 0.10.0 and < 1.0.0"
 ```

 I'm interested in Gleam's concurrency handling, so let's test it out.
-Add this to `src/my_project.gleam` (an example from the Gleam homepage).
+Add the following to `src/my_project.gleam` (an example from the Gleam homepage).

 ```gleam
 import gleam/int